 4. Mobile access

 In the digital age, mobile phones reign supreme.
-On average, British people check their phones 28 times per day, and as a lawyer, you’re likely no different.
+On average, British people check their phones every 12 minutes, and as a lawyer, you’re likely no different.
 It makes sense to be able to check in on your practice from your phone, wherever you are, so make sure that the case management software you choose has a mobile app that makes it easy to practice on the go.

 Ask to see the mobile version of the case management software you’re considering during a product demonstration, if you sign up for one (which is a good idea).
 Not all mobile apps are equal—some are far easier to use than others—so make sure you get a chance to see how easy it is to complete your daily tasks on mobile before signing on the dotted line.